-Focus on responding to the questions with formal answers that speak to your own experience in order to complete this final assignment.
+Focus on responding to the questions with formal answers that speak to your own experience in order to complete this final assignment for HONS 103B – Honors Engaged II.
 There will be a separate evaluation survey through which we invite your thoughts about the Honors Engaged program more generally.

-This is due April 15th by midnight in your OAKS Class of 2024 Advising Folder under Honors Engaged Final Report and Reflection.
-You MUST submit this assignment by the deadline to complete the Honors Engaged requirement.
+This is due April 21st by 11:59 PM in your HONS 103A – Honors Engaged II OAKS dropbox Honors Engaged Final Report and Reflection.
+You MUST submit this assignment to the correct OAKS Dropbox as a pdf or word doc by the deadline to complete the Honors Engaged requirement and pass HONS 103B.